-The ZZ plant will grow up to several feet in office lighting at a regulated temperature of between 60 and 75°F. Water your ZZ plant only when the soil becomes dry to the touch, and it’s important to ensure that there is sufficient drainage at the bottom of the pot to reduce the risk of rot.
+The ZZ plant will grow up to several feet in office lighting at a regulated temperature of between 15 and 24°C. Water your ZZ plant only when the soil becomes dry to the touch, and it’s important to ensure that there is sufficient drainage at the bottom of the pot to reduce the risk of rot.

 Desk plants that are easy to care for

-When you’re looking to spruce up your personal space, turn to popular desk plants like bamboos and spider plants; both require some care in watering but are able to survive in low light on desks, in bathrooms, and on kitchen counters.
-For a pop of color, try anthuriums, which are more durable than orchids and flower year-round.
+When you’re looking to spruce up your personal space, turn to popular desk plants like bamboos and spider plants; both require some care in watering but are able to survive in low light on desks, in bathrooms, and on kitchen worktops.
+For a pop of colour, try anthuriums, which are more durable than orchids and flower year-round.

 Choosing a healthy bamboo plant from the outset is key to its survival in an office environment.
 Opt for a plant that’s bright, vibrant green all over, without blemishes or yellowing.
 Plus, the pot should be at least two inches larger than the diameter of the plant’s stem.

 Avoid putting your spider plant in direct sunlight, as this will lead to discoloration and stunted growth.
-These plants are ideal for office environments, as they don’t need much light and thrive in temperatures between 55 and 80°F. It’s best to keep the soil moist, not letting the plant dry out too much between waterings, and you can fertilize your spider plant up to twice a month in the summer months.
+These plants are ideal for office environments, as they don’t need much light and thrive in temperatures between 13 and 26°C. It’s best to keep the soil moist, not letting the plant dry out too much between waterings, and you can fertilise your spider plant up to twice a month in the summer months.

 A low-maintenance, decorative addition to any office, anthuriums flower year-round in the right conditions and produce small, simple flowers in red, pink, white, purple, and yellow.
-These plants can survive in low-light conditions, however, they’ll produce more flowers in moderate, indirect sunlight.
-Fertilize your anthurium once every few months, and allow the soil to dry between waterings.
+These plants can survive in low-light conditions; however, they’ll produce more flowers in moderate, indirect sunlight.
+Fertilise your anthurium once every few months, and allow the soil to dry between waterings.

 Large floor plants that add drama to shared spaces